ProtocolONE/ptah-docs/content/docs/background.md

 ***

 {{< hint >}}
-To adjust a page background, open the settings panel *Page Style* and upload an image.
+To adjust a page background, open the panel *Page Style* and upload an image.
 {{< /hint >}}

 {{< figure src="/images/background-page.gif">}}